schneeregenflocke/embed-resource/README.md

     int main() {

-        //Resource text = LOAD_RESOURCE(frag_glsl);
         Resource text = LOAD_RESOURCE(shaders_frag_glsl);
         cout << string(text.data(), text.size()) << endl;

         return EXIT_SUCCESS;
     }

-**In this fork, the relative file path is part of the symbol.
-Because there are sometimes the same file names in different directories.**
+**In this fork, the relative file paths are part of the symbols, since identical file names can occur in different directories.**

 NB: To reference the file, replace the `.` and `/` in `shaders/frag.glsl` with an underscore `_`.
 So, in this example, the symbol name is `shaders_frag_glsl`.